SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 If you don't want to use Swedbank Pay's Payment Menu (e.g. building your own payment menu), or have multiple payment providers on your site, we strongly recommend that you implement this functionality.
-In this case you should use the `instrument` field to enforce which payment instrument to show.
-If you have an agreement with Swedbank Pay for both Card and Swish/Vipps processing, and the payer chooses either of these instruments, you should add the `instrument` parameter with the specific payment instrument.
+In this case you should use the `instrument` field to enforce which payment method to show.
+If you have an agreement with Swedbank Pay for both Card and Swish/Vipps processing, and the payer chooses either of these methods, you should add the `instrument` parameter with the specific payment method.

 {% if documentation_section contains "checkout-v3" %}